feldaher/feldaher.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a postdoctoral researcher at the University of Edinburgh, UK and permanent research engineer at CNRS, France.
+I am a postdoctoral researcher at the University of Edinburgh, UK and tenured research engineer at CNRS, France.
 My research interests include cellular stress response, tissue repair and regeneration, bioimaging and modelling.
 {style="text-align: justify;"}